pkosiec/mongo-seeding/README.md

     `$NUMBER` - to define collections import order.
 If you don't care about import order - just name the directory as `$COLLECTION_NAME`, i.e. `categories`.

 1. In every collection directory you can create multiple files in formats: `.js` and `.json`.
-You can define object or array of objects.
+Every file should contain object or array of objects.

-    For JS files: Export object or array of objects you want to import via `module.exports = objectOrArray`

-    Every object is a representation of document in MongoDB database.
+    For JS files: Export object or array of objects you want to import via `module.exports = objectOrArray` Every object is a representation of document in MongoDB database.

 1. The whole file structure should look like this: